Contents

 Pricing:

-• Carbonite’s pricing information is not publicly available on their official website and the only way to obtain such information is by contacting the company directly for a consultation.
+- Carbonite’s pricing information is not publicly available on its official website, meaning the only way to obtain such information is by contacting the company directly for a consultation.

 Customer reviews (original spelling):